 My mom in Europe, shortly after graduating from the University. c.
 1975

-Grandpa Bennett and partner Ida.
+Grandpa Bennett and his wife.
 Morton, Washington c.
 1975

 Mother & Daughter photos (taken every few years).
 Morton, Washington c.
 1971